bjbiggerstaff/PooledInfRate/README.md

 ## Example

-A couple of basic example with contrived data:
+A couple of basic examples with contrived data:

 ``` r
 library(PooledInfRate)